 Thus we have the testimony of Yahusha that the Ruach influences in a very direct way the words and actions of people.
 This implies that the spiritual, the Ruach, has an interaction with the physical, the words, and thoughts of David.
 The first chapter of Scripture tells us that the Ruach existed even before the earth was formed.

 1 In the beginning, Elohim created the heavens and the earth.
 2 The earth was formless and void, and darkness was over the surface of the deep, and the Spirit (Ruach) of YaHuWaH was moving over the surface of the waters.

-So far we have confirmation that a spiritual dimension exists, it interacts with the physical dimension and that it existed even before the world was formed.
+So far we have confirmation that a spiritual dimension exists, interacts with the physical dimension, and existed even before the world was formed.